HappyDevs1/HappyDevs1/README.md

 * 🌍  I'm based in South Africa, Gauteng
 * ✉️  You can contact me at [happysfisomahlangu12@gmail.com](mailto:happysfisomahlangu12@gmail.com)
-* 🧠  I'm learning React JS
+* 🧠  I'm learning MERN Stack
 * 🤝  I'm open to collaborating on Javascript projects

 ### Skills